HL7NZ/nzf/input/pagecontent/example-queries.md

 Get a medication with the nzf-link document references included (this can be used to retrieve the references to the available monographs)
 >[base]/Medication?code=10346001000116101&_include=Medication:nzf-link

+Search for a medication based on part of the preferred term (other string based search options can be used on this search parameter)
+>[base]/Medication?nzf-preferred-term:contains=purified

+Search for a CTPP medication based on part of the preferred term (other string based search options can be used on this search parameter)
+>[base]/Medication?nzf-preferred-term:contains=purified&nzf-nzmt-type=ctpp

 #### Document references